aws/aws-fpga/FAQs.md

 **Q: What memory is attached to the FPGA?**

 Each FPGA on F1 has 4 x DDR4 interfaces, each is 72bits wide (64bit data).
 Each DRAM interface has 16GiB of RDRAM attached.
-This yields 64GiB of total DRAM memory avaliable localy to each F1 FPGA.
+This yields 64GiB of total DRAM memory available localy to each F1 FPGA.

 **Q: What FPGA debug capabilities are supported?**